aliexpressru/memcached/README.md

 Do not forget to set this option back to `false` or to delte it after the transition period is over.

-## Restrictions
+## Restrictions && Limitations

-Key must be less than 250 characters and value must be less than 1MB of data.
+Key must be less than 250 characters and value must be less than the value `-I` configured during memcached instance start.

 The key length restriction can be lifted, see [Long keys support](#long-keys-support) section for the details.

+If the value is greater than the configured `-I` value the memcached client won't throw an exception - it simply won't store a key without any notification.
+Therefore, when trying to read such key - nothing will be returned.

+Also, please note that this library utilizes a memcached item `flags` to store item type information to simplify and make deserialization faster.
+This implies that one is not advised to use this library to read the data from memcached that you didn't put there using this library - it might be deserialized incorrectly or not deserialized at all.

 ## Additional configuration